vert-x3/vertx-maven-service-factory/README.md

     vertx run service:com.mycompany:clever-db-service:1.0

+When deploying a service in this way, the Vert.x service factory will use the Aether Maven client to install the Maven artifact and its dependencies in your local Maven repository (if they're not already installed).

+It then constructs a classpath including all those artifacts and creates a classloader with that classpath in order to load the service.

+It will look for a service descriptor file on that classpath using the normal service descriptor naming scheme.

+So, to summarise.
+If you invoked:

+    vertx.deployVerticle("service:com.mycompany:clever-db-service:1.0", ...)

+It would install the Maven artifact `com.mycompany:clever-db-service:1.0` in your local Maven repository and look for a service descriptor with name `com.mycompany.clever-db.json`.

 ## Making it available

 Vert.x picks up `VerticleFactory` implementations from the classpath, so you just need to make sure the`ServiceVerticleFactory`